* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Buttermilk coleslaw

 Sweetcorn has to be up there with one of my favorite vegetables.
+It’s tasty on its own with just a bit of butter, but this creamed corn recipe takes it to another level.

-It’s is also super easy to customize.
+It’s also super easy to customize.
 You can add in cayenne pepper to up the spice level, or parmesan to give it a salty edge.

 Featured recipe